Acetate disc: Direct recording

 Before the introduction of magnetic tape for mastering, disc recording was done "live" (see direct to disc recording), although sometimes intermediate disc-to-disc editing procedures were involved.
-Before acetate discs were adopted for the purpose, the master recording was cut into a disc of wax-like material that was too soft to be played non-destructively and had to be electroplated to produce a metal stamper, which was in turn used to make playable pressings.
+Before lacquer discs were adopted for the purpose, the master recording was cut into a disc of wax-like material that was too soft to be played non-destructively and had to be used as a mandrel on which to electroform a metal stamper, which was in turn used to make playable pressings.
 Acetate blanks allowed high-quality playable records to be produced "instantaneously".

 Acetates were used in radio broadcasting to archive live broadcasts, pre-record local programming, delay network feeds for broadcast at a later time, and provide programming "from home" on the Armed Forces Radio Network.
 (In many cases, the AFRN disc is the only form in which a classic radio show has survived.)
 16 in discs recorded at 33 1/3 rpm were used for these one-off "electrical transcriptions" beginning in the mid-1930s.

 Disc recorders designed for amateur home use began appearing on the market around 1940, but their high prices limited sales, and then World War II brought their production to a halt.
 After the war, the popularity of such recorders greatly increased.
 It was not unusual for a carnival, circus, amusement park, or transit hub to offer disc recording in a booth for a modest fee.
 Countless discs were cut at parties and family gatherings, both for immediate amusement value and to preserve audio "snapshots" of these events and of the voices of relatives and friends.
 Schoolchildren and adults alike used them to practice speeches, amateur musical efforts were immortalized, and snippets of radio broadcasts were captured, all limited by the three- or four-minute maximum playing time of the 78 rpm large-groove format which was still standard for all home-use records.
 The home recorders typically had two tone arms, one for recording and the other for playback, and a red light to indicate recording was taking place.
-One problem with the process was the "string" of aluminum that followed the recording tone arm as the groove was cut.
+One problem with the process was the "string" of cut material that followed the recording tone arm as the groove was cut.
 This "string" could interfere with the recording process and required manual intervention to remove.